 We have already considered the Corporate Unique Tax Reference (UTR), which is used in respect of any company dealings with HMRC.

 Company directors who need to fill out a Self Assessment tax return will also have a separate UTR number.
-This TIN number is used for individual tax matters, namely Self Assessment, as opposed to Corporation Tax matters.
+This TIN is used for individual tax matters, namely Self Assessment, as opposed to Corporation Tax matters.

 The Unique Tax Reference for individuals is also a 10 digit number, often with a K at the end.
 It is a unique number, automatically assigned when someone registers for Self Assessment.
 It remains with an individual throughout their life.